Frequently asked questions

 Local Authorities establishing low emission zones will set a grace period (lead-in time) to allow those wishing to drive within the low emission zone an opportunity to upgrade their vehicle(s) to a less polluting model (either by replacing it or having it modified) before penalty charges are applied.
 An additional period may also be available to those who live within a low emission zone.
 Grace periods will be confirmed by the local authority when they confirm the design of the low emission zone.

 It is likely that some categories of vehicles will be exempt from low emission zone requirements.
-The Transport (Scotland) Bill which was introduced to the Scottish Parliament on the 8 June 2018 will allow Scottish Ministers to make regulations that lay out the details of how low emission zones will operate, including on issues such as exemptions.
+The Transport (Scotland) Act 2019 allows Scottish Ministers to make regulations that lay out the details of how low emission zones will operate, including on issues such as exemptions.

 Scottish Ministers will specify the amount of the penalty charge in regulations.

-The proposal in the Transport Bill, published on 8 June 2018, is that penalties will be used to support the air quality objectives of the low emission zones.
+The Transport Scotland Act 2019 states that penalties will be used to support the air quality objectives of the low emission zones.

 Local authorities will undertake a consultation on each individual town or city-specific low emission zone as part of the implementation process.